Map © Nations Online Project (info)

 Maun proved to be very different from what we were expecting.
 It is the biggest tourist centre in Botswana, the jumping-off point for all excursions into the Okavango Delta, but we drove all the way through town and didn't see one hotel, guest house or restaurant except a couple of take-away places of the KFC and McDonald's variety.
 Confused, we turned round at the north end of town and drove back in again and down a few side streets.
 They were the same.
 What was going on?
 So we looked for "accommodation" on a saved map on one of our phones and saw several pins indicating hotels.
 We went to the nearest one, and even as we were driving through a blank, unmarked entrance with Karen's phone bleating "You've reached your destination" we weren't sure if we were in the right place.
 There were no signs of any kind, just a parking area and some nondescript buildings.
 Only when we parked and got out did we see a discreet hotel entrance.
 No wonder we didn't see any places to stay when we drove in - the hotels seem not to advertise their existence at all.
 I suppose these places don't get "walk-in" business, but rely on pre-booked tourists flying in to Maun on charter flights and being ferried to their hotels from the airport as part of their package.

 The receptionist didn't ponder this counter offer for long, but simply nodded.
+She had probably been expecting us to knock off the extra 90 Pula from her first counter-offer; in fact, she had almost certainly added the extra 90 simply to give us something to dicker about, and had been aiming to get 1000 Pula anyway.
+So both sides of the negotiation were satisfied.
 We followed her inside, signed a form and ten minutes later we were ensconsed in a very plush room.
 Neither of us had showered the night before when we'd slept under the Big Tree, so first order of priority was a long, hot shower.
 After that we strolled out of the hotel and down Maun's main street looking for something to eat, not very hopeful, and eventually had to settle for pizzas at a take-away place.
 Maun really is quite an odd town - gateway to the Okavango Delta but as traveller-unfriendly as you can possibly imagine.
 Very strange.

 [Sunday 23 June : Maun-Makgadikgadi Salt Pan (Botswana)] Despite a fair bit of effort the best breakfast option we could find in Maun was Wimpy, and judging by the number of other Put Foot teams eating there it was the ONLY breakfast option.
 Fortified by mediocre coffee, fried eggs, bacon and chips, we hit the road east.
 We weren't quite clear how to get onto the Makgadikgadi Salt Pan (where the Botswana Checkpoint for the Put Foot Rally was and where we were due to spend the night), but we'd been told to go to a safari lodge in the town of Gweta to get directions.